Like diagnosis, the treatment of Lyme disease is controversial.

 - Dr Horowitz interview: Latest treatments in Lyme disease

-See also Lyme Resources
+See also our Lyme Resources page.

 Copyright Lyme Disease Association of Australia